exasol/virtual-schemas/doc/user-guide/sql_clients.md

 # SQL Client Specifics

-This section covers specifics of SQL client that are good to know when you are setting up Virtual Schemas or are working with them.
+This section covers specifics of SQL clients that are good to know when you are setting up Virtual Schemas or are working with them.

 ## DBeaver

 DBeaver has trouble telling where scripts end that contain multiple semicolons or newlines.
-The simplest way to get around that problem is to mark the whole script and execute it as a single step.
+The simplest way to get around that problem is to highlight the whole script and execute it as a single step.

 ## DbVisualizer